In the following guide, we’ll help you decide whether a custom container is the right choice for your company.

 HVAC — To keep your staff comfortable all year round, air-conditioned modular units can be equipped with either through the wall or ductless HVAC appliances.
 Vents, solar installations and other green technology are also viable options.

 One of the best things about a custom shipping container building is that it can be added to or altered as your needs change.
-When it’s time to grow your business, our modular designs make finding additional office space easy and inexpensive.
+When it’s time to grow your business, our modular designs make finding additional space easy and effecient.

 Naturally, this has caused a lot of people to have questions, particularly when they see newer builds — the best of which are barely distinguishable from traditional buildings.
 Because of this, we’ve prepared this exhaustive set of shipping container FAQs.
 Read on for answers to some of the most common questions our team and our customers receive.